muskaanpirani/Analysis_of_retail_store/README.md

 5. Open Power BI website and Login with your credentials
 6. Download the report in PDF format.

-Note: As one vizual is not supported in exported version, it won't show it.
+Note: As one vizual is not supported in exported version, that won't be shown in the report.